AunSyedShah/vision_evaluation_system/README.md

 - **Download Sample CSV** template for bulk uploads
 - **Assign Evaluators** (up to 2 per project)
 - **View Evaluation Results** from all evaluators
+- **All Results Data Table** - comprehensive view of all evaluations with filters and sorting
 - **Manage Evaluators** - view all registered evaluators
 - Complete dashboard with system statistics